gooostaw/Marlin/README.md

 <img align="right" width=175 src="https://github.com/Domush/Webber-Ranch-CNC-Firmware/raw/Webber-Ranch-CNC/Logo.bmp" />

-Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
-Please test this firmware and let us know if it misbehaves in any way.
-Volunteers are standing by!

 WRCNC is based on the popular Marlin 3D printer framework, but changes the focus specifically to CNC spindled and laser machines.

+Until the feayture set is stabilized and officially documented, you can reference the documentation at the [Marlin Home Page](https://marlinfw.org/) for common gCode commands and CNC features.

 The base branch is for production machines and will be the most stable of the branches.